PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Introduction

 \section{Introduction}

-Diffusion-based generative models such as Stable Diffusion~\cite{rombach2022high} have revolutionized image synthesis by generating high-fidelity, diverse visuals from textual prompts, but they are limited to producing images as unified, single-layer outputs which are not easy to edit.
+Diffusion models~\cite{rombach2022high,dalle3,imagen} have revolutionized image synthesis by generating high-fidelity, diverse visuals from textual prompts, but they are limited to producing images as unified, single-layer outputs which are not easy to edit.
 In contrast, images with layered representations provide human designers with great advantages in image manipulations, such as precise editing through element isolation, compositional flexibility via layer recombination, and collaborative iteration through asset sharing.

-The evolution of transparent image layer generation began with post-processing solutions applied to standard RGB outputs.
-Early works like PP-Matting~\cite{chen2022pp} and Matting-Anything~\cite{li2023matting} pioneered trimap-free alpha estimation for single transparent layer extraction.
-Subsequent pipelines such as MuLAn ~\cite{tudosiu2024mulan}, PACO~\cite{liu2024object} and LayeringDiff~\cite{kang2025layeringdiff} established systematic frameworks for decomposing images into editable layers through detection, segmentation and completion.
-While operationally sound, these multi-stage methods tend to accumulate errors due to their sequential processing pipelines, primarily manifested in two aspects: challenges in generating high-quality alpha channels for foreground layers and inconsistencies arising from amodal completion operations.